arbor-sim/arbor/doc/co_morphology.rst

   :align: center

-  The morphology is an unbranched cable comprised of 4 cable segments, colored according to their tags: tag 1 red; tag 2 gree; tag 3 blue (left).
+  The morphology is an unbranched cable comprised of 4 cable segments, coloured according to their tags: tag 1 red; tag 2 green; tag 3 blue (left).
   The four segments form one branch (right).

 Gaps are possible between two segments.
 The example below inserts a 1 μm gap between the second